shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 # Defining an Entity
 An entity defines the data structure of a table in the system.
 But why do you need entities and can not just work with arrays?
-The benefit of entities in any system is that you can rely on a stricly defined structure.
+The benefit of entities in any system is that you can rely on a strictly defined structure.
 Every developer knows this structure and must stick to it.
 This is different for an array.
 If a repository defines that an array is returned and that field name `XYZ` is included by default, it is not necessary for a developer ()who may be exchanging this repository) to provide the property `XYZ` too.